fireteam99/cral-cli/README.md

 - `-t <time>` Sets the amount of time you want the program to run.
 Note: this flag is ignored if you do not directly pass the index.
 - `-v` or `--verbose` Log more information to console.
 -  `-d` or `--debug` Runs puppeteer in non-headless mode.
+-  `-u <username>` Override username used for this registration attempt.
+-  `-p <password>` Override password used for this registration attempt.

 **Note:**